whynotavailable/blags/wip/rust.md

 it's the stack.

 Another important topic to cover is *pass by value* and *pass by reference*.
 Generally if you don't pass a pointer to a function, the variable is copied to pass into the function.
-This also happens if you pass a reference, it's just the thing that gets copied is an address.
+This also happens if you pass a reference, in that case what gets copied is an address.

 ## The Borrow Checker

-The obvious first thing to talk about more properly is the borrow checker.
+The obvious first thing to talk about properly is the borrow checker.
 Memory safety is a major part of why the language is "semi-popular" nowadays, but it can be hard to wrap one's head around.
 Here's a quick example of something you **can't** do.

 ```rust
 fn print(s: String) {